Nineteen Minutes: Censorship

 In 2022, Nineteen Minutes was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
+374, "Sensitive Materials In Schools".
+As of 2025, according to PEN America it was the book most sanctioned by US school districts in the US, with 98 bans.
+According to the author the reason most commonly cited for the bans is her use on page 313 of the word "erection".

-374, “Sensitive Materials In Schools."
-Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
+Forty-two percent of removed books "feature LBGTQ+ characters and or themes."
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: